 One of the great mysteries of teaching a class like history, is how to get your students involved and interested in the material.
 Although the trend is towards “group work” which, in all honesty, tends to lead to “group-think”, there are other ways to get your students out of their chairs, and yourself away from that golden podium.
 Here’s a few tips I like to use:

 - GET ON YOUR FEET.
 Make them sing and dance.
 Whatever age you teach, students love to come out of their shell when there is music in the classroom.
 Make them sing the rap cabinet battle in Hamilton when discussing the Federalist period, the lyrics to Oklahoma when you’re teaching about the expansion of the west, or Little Boxes by Malvina Reynolds when teaching about the suburbs.
 Billy Joel’s “We Didn’t Start the Fire” is a big hit for the Cold War.
 Finally, you can even show your students how to Charleston in the 20’s , Conga through the 80’s ask them to teach YOU how to”Dougie” for a modern twist.
+Always have maracas, drums, and shakers on hand for them to really get into it.

 - BAKE!
 I’ve already spilled the beans on the idea in my blog post on My Great Cookie Challenge and updated it with a special holiday version called The GREAT “HOLIDAY” Baking Challenge!
 I had students from other grades and other classes come find me after this lesson to tell me how they wished their teachers did this in their classes.
 TRY it, it’s a HUGE success in the classroom!
+Bake, Bake, Bake!

 - Make students SELL you items from the industrial revolution in a game of SHARK TANK.
 Pick three “Robber Baron investors” to imitate Carnegie, Vanderbilt and Rockefeller.
 Ask them to sell you investment ideas like the Erie Canal, the railroad, the telephone.
 Teach them how to make a three minute pitch and calculate how much they need for their investment.
 Check out my other teaching marketing ideas here.